 EASE YOUR FINANCIAL BURDEN

 Perhaps you've already run out of money and it's no longer a worrying matter, it's now a stark reality.
-Most people with disabilities struggle financially as they're no longer able to earn a living.
+Most people with disabilities struggle financially as there are no longer able to earn a living.
 No doubt, the stress of the situation can really test your coping skills.

 If you're in a position to work from home a couple of hours per day to help pay your bills, make every effort to do so.
 Easing your financial worries can go a long way to making your disability more manageable.